 Thyroid conversion is the process whereby your body takes the inactive T4 thyroid hormone and turns it into the metabolically active T3 thyroid hormone.

 Inflammation, one of the hallmarks of Hashimoto’s, DECAYS this process and slows it down (5).

 If you have this issue then you may see a normal to high free T4 level and a low/low-normal free T3.

 Lastly, you want to get a test called reverse T3.

-Reverse T3 is an anti thyroid metabolite which is formed when your body doesn't convert T4 into T3.
+Reverse T3 is an anti-thyroid metabolite that is formed when your body doesn’t convert T4 into T3.